jannusgoe/obsidian-ankisync/README.md

 # AI-AnkiSync for Obsidian

 AI-AnkiSync is an Obsidian plugin that detects flashcards in your notes, enhances the content using a language model, and syncs them with Anki via AnkiConnect.
-The AI enhancement allows users to input brief keywords, automating the expansion and formatting of flashcards, this speeds up the creation process.
+The AI enhancement allows users to input brief keywords, automating the expansion and formatting of flashcards, which speeds up the creation process.

 ## Features